azerzeki/mcp-reticle/README.md

 ### 5ire / Other Clients

-Same pattern — wrap your server command with `mcp-sentinel`.
+Same pattern — wrap your server command with `reticle`.

 ---